 - The Arizona Law Enforcement Accreditation Program (ALEAP) – UAPD become one of the first three agencies to achieve ALEAP accreditation on September 19, 2019.
 ALEAP accreditation addresses issues directly related to Arizona law enforcement.

 Accreditation requires UAPD to commit to ongoing self-study, external reviews, and the continuous pursuit of enhancements designed to raise the quality and professionalism of the department.
-This process is overseen by Accreditation Manager Paula Dorer.
-She is responsible for continual review of UAPD policies and practices to insure all accreditation standards are being met and for maintaining documentation files proving compliance.

 We are extremely proud of our accreditation status and find that is has a number of benefits.